 First aid attendants are used on every project.
 First Aid Attendants are typically employed as tree planters or crew leaders and earn additional pay to act as the site First Aid Attendant while working at their other duties.
 Each project base will have a designated Level 3 Attendant available for consultations or treatments when needed.

 We hire Power Saw Operators on most projects.
 PSO’s must have undergone a recognized training program.
 In planting operations, they are typically employed as tree planters or crew leaders and are used as a PSO on an as-and-when-needed basis.
 Training is available through the BC Forest Safety Council.
 A+G occasionally offers training spots for internal applicants - selections are based on company needs, management feedback, and performance reviews.

 Danger Tree Assessors are used on many of our projects.
-There are those that specialize in Silvilculture and are used on our planting and fuel management projects.
+There are those that specialize in Silviculture and are used on our planting and fuel management projects.
 There are also those that specialize in Wildfires and are a mandatory component of our fire fighting crews.
-This is a 2 days course and having this certification will improve your chances of employment and potentially increase your pay.
+This is a 2 day course and having this certification will improve your chances of employment and potentially increase your pay.